trustgrid/trustgrid-infra-as-code/README.md

 # trustgrid-infra-as-code
-Infrastructure as code modules and examples for working with Trustgrid.io products
+This repository is intended to allow Trustgrid to share infrastructure as code modules and examples that our users can reference and build upon for their own environments.